Generic Name: nintedanib

 Elevated Liver Enzymes

-In clinical trials, administration of Ofev was associated with elevations of liver enzymes (ALT, AST, ALKP, GGT).
-Liver enzyme increases were reversible with dose modification or interruption and not associated with clinical signs or symptoms of liver injury.
+Cases of drug-induced liver injury have been observed with Ofev treatment [see Adverse Reactions (6.2)].
+In clinical trials, administration of Ofev was associated with elevations of liver enzymes (ALT, AST, ALKP, GGT) and bilirubin.
+Liver enzyme and bilirubin increases were reversible with dose modification or interruption.
 The majority (94%) of patients with ALT and/or AST elevations had elevations <5 times ULN.
-Administration of Ofev was also associated with elevations of bilirubin.
 The majority (95%) of patients with bilirubin elevations had elevations <2 times ULN [see Use in Specific Populations (8.6) and Clinical Pharmacology (12.3)].
-Conduct liver function tests (ALT, AST, and bilirubin) prior to treatment with Ofev, monthly for 3 months, and every 3 months thereafter, and as clinically indicated.
-Dosage modifications or interruption may be necessary for liver enzyme elevations [see Dosage and Administration (2.1, 2.3)].
+Patients with a low body weight (<65 kg), Asian, and female patients may have a higher risk of elevations in liver enzymes.
+Nintedanib exposure increased with patient age, which may also result in a higher risk of increased liver enzymes [see Clinical Pharmacology (12.3)].
+Conduct liver function tests (ALT, AST, and bilirubin) prior to treatment with Ofev, then as clinically indicated.
+Dosage modifications or interruption may be necessary for liver enzyme elevations.
+If serious liver injury with clinical symptoms and/or hyperbilirubinemia or jaundice occurs during treatment with Ofev, promptly interrupt therapy [see Dosage and Administration (2.1, 2.3)].

 Diarrhea was the most frequent gastrointestinal event reported in 62% versus 18% of patients treated with Ofev and placebo, respectively [see Adverse Reactions (6.1)].
 In most patients, the event was of mild to moderate intensity and occurred within the first 3 months of treatment.
 Diarrhea led to permanent dose reduction in 11% of patients treated with Ofev compared to 0 placebo-treated patients.
 Diarrhea led to discontinuation of Ofev in 5% of the patients compared to <1% of placebo-treated patients.